1987 NBA Finals: Los Angeles Lakers

 The Lakers finished the regular season with a league-best 65–17 record.
 Head coach Pat Riley made a strategical move, shifting the offensive focus to Magic Johnson.
 The Lakers acquired center Mychal Thompson via trade midway through the season.
 Both moves helped alleviate the load off of the aging Kareem Abdul-Jabbar, who turned 40 during the playoffs.
-A. C. Green supplanted Kurt Rambis in the starting lineup.
+A.C.
+Green supplanted Kurt Rambis in the starting lineup.

 During the Lakers' path to the Finals they swept the Denver Nuggets in the first round, defeated the Golden State Warriors in five games during the second round, and swept the Seattle SuperSonics in the conference finals.

-This 1987 Lakers team is widely considered both Magic Johnson’s best team, and one of the greatest teams in NBA history.
-There are many reasons for this besides Magic Johnson being league MVP this year instead of Larry Bird: Kareem was still in late prime condition, the Lakers had many scoring options, they had an excellent defense which included defensive player of the year and Michael Cooper, and Michael Thompson’s elite post defense Meant they had another body to throw at the lakes of McHale and Parish of the Celtics.
+This 1987 Lakers team is widely considered both Magic Johnson's best team, and one of the greatest teams in NBA history.
+There are many reasons for this besides Magic Johnson being league MVP this year instead of Larry Bird: Kareem was still in late prime condition, the Lakers had many scoring options, they had an excellent defense which included defensive player of the year Michael Cooper, and Mychal Thompson's elite post defense Meant they had another body to throw at the likes of McHale and Parish of the Celtics.